Article Image

 Workplace morale

-Organizational commitment
+Organisational commitment

-Efficient policy execution
+Efficient execution of policy

-Ethical conduct and trust in governance
+Ethical Conduct and Trust in Governance

 Definition